mohaimenz/acdnet/README.md

 3. Follow the on-screen steps for finish the process.

 ##### Notes
-* For this, you may choose any fold you want the model to be validated as it is going to be trained as a brand new ACDNet-20 model in TF.
+* For this, any fold can be chosen for the model to be validated as it is going to be trained as a brand new ACDNet-20 model in TF.
 * The trained model will be saved inside `tf/trained_models` directory
-* Once you have completed upto this, you are ready to go ahead for the deployment part
+* Once the model training is finished, we are ready to go to the deployment step.

 ### C. ACDNet-20 on MCU
+The model will now be converted to TF Lite, quantized to 8-bit and then using TF Lite Micro, we will push the model to MCU for inferencing.
 **Please follow the instructions provided in README.md file inside `deployment` directory**